TGoddessana/fattestapi/README.md

 <br/>

+## About FattestAPI

-## About the FattestAPI, what is it and why was it created?
+## What is it and why was it developed?

----

-### Short story

-FattestAPI is a framework built on top of two giants: FastAPI and SQLAlchemy.
-It was developed with the goal of building the fattest way to write REST APIs.
+The FattestAPI package is built on top of the excellent Python web framework, FastAPI, and the widely-used object-relational mapper, SQLAlchemy.
+It was developed with the goal of providing the "fattest way" to build REST APIs by offering commonly used boilerplate code.

-### Little longer story

-Originally, I was a big fan of Flask - in fact, the framework was called Fullask REST Framework before it was renamed.
+In fact, I was an avid fan of the Flask web framework, and I still love it.
+In fact, the initial name of this package was Fullask-REST-framework, and it was developed with the intention of extending the micro web framework Flask with batteries included.
-It was a project that was developed with the intention of reducing duplication in projects by putting enough of the idiomatic code provided by Django and the Django REST Framework on top of a micro-framework called Flask.

-However, after struggling with API documentation, I found a great framework called FastAPI and decided to migrate to it.
+However, while developing REST APIs using Flask, I encountered difficulties in documenting the APIs using Swagger.
+Of course, you can achieve documentation using excellent frameworks like:

+- Flask-Smorest, which supports OpenAPI 3.0 with Flask and marshmallow
+- Flask-RESTx, which supports OpenAPI 3.0 also

+And it's **definitely not**  that these packages are inadequate.
+But I wanted a framework that takes an even better approach to documentation, and that's when I came across the fantastic package, FastAPI.
+So, I decided to migrate the existing framework based on FastAPI.
-The idiom code was heavily inspired by one of my favorite frameworks, the Django REST Framework, and the Repository and Service code was heavily inspired by Spring Data JPA.
+It was inspired by the excellent and widely-used web frameworks such as Django and Django REST Framework, Spring and Spring Data Projects, and NestJS.

+## Goals of FattestAPI

+FattestAPI aims to achieve the following:

+* Provide pre-built boilerplate code for commonly performed CRUD (Create, Read, Update, Delete) operations, making it easy for developers to handle them.
+* Support Layered Architecture by officially supporting Controller, Service, and Repository, making it easier for developers to achieve separation of concerns.
+* Support an authentication system.
+* Provide commonly used utility codes.

 <br/>